On Running

 Saucony Peregrine 15

-Choose the On Cloudsurfer Trail 2 if you want a high-cushion trail running feel.
-Choose the Saucony Peregrine 15 if you want a lower 4mm drop and a propulsive plate and a lighter 9.5oz feel.
+Choose the Cloudsurfer Trail 2 if you want a softer rocker-driven 30mm CloudTec Phase platform.
+Choose the Peregrine 15 if you want PWRTRAC 5mm lugs and a rock plate at a low 4mm drop for serious technical terrain and mud.

 Compare Saucony Peregrine 15 →